-A yoke is a wooden bar that joins the heads or necks of two animals, such as oxen or horses, allowing them to pull heavy loads or to accomplish a difficult task more effectively.
+A yoke is a wooden bar that joins the heads or necks of two animals, such as oxen or horses, allowing them to pull heavy loads and accomplish a difficult task more effectively.
 A younger animal is often paired with an older animal.
 Since the older animal has learned the work required of it, this helps the younger animal to learn more quickly.
-The older animal also knows the right paths to take and avoids stepping in holes.
-By yoking a younger animal to an older animal, the younger animal is protected from harm.
+The older animal also knows the right paths to take and avoids stepping in holes, thereby protecting the younger animal from harm.
 When Jesus told his disciples to take on his yoke, this was the idea he wanted to convey to them; he wanted them to be trained by him, to go where he leads, because he knows the way to eternal life with God.

 Allow these thoughts to sink in!
 Have you taken the yoke of Jesus?
 Do you know